christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     southwest India.
 Kochi, also known as Cochin, is a major port city in the state of Kerala.
 Cochin is obviously phonetically related to the name Cohen (Kohanim/of the priestly Zadokite line).\
-(d) "*it may be said that the region from Tigris-Euphrates to the Indus
-    and its east was inhabited by the Akkadian speaking Semites who later called themselves as Asshuraiu.
-Their Indian name as known from Rgveda is *'*Asura*'" -- '*The Languages of Harappans*' by Maliti J. Shendge.
-In Aramaic the word Ashura means "tenth" referring to the tenth day of the month/Yom Kippur, the Day of Atonement.

 ### Chapter 8: The Alexandrian School